 - Ensure appropriate conditions for banks' support to retail and corporate clients, in preparation to the twin transitions (digitalization and sustainability).
-At the French level, Societe Generale shared its opinion and expertise on the negative impact of constraints on credit provision in the highly regulated French retail market (both on mortgage and consumer credits) on its competitiveness and advocated for the loosening and recalibration of lending conditions (constraints on access to credit, as well as limitations on the flexibility to adjust to rapidly evolving funding costs).
-In addition, Societe Generale raised awareness on the pressure that regulated savings account (whose interest rates can be out of line with market conditions) can create on French banks revenues.
-Finally, Societe Generale expressed views on the Parliamentarian debates on bank charges and on the introduction of new taxes on its activities.
-At both French and European levels, Societe Generale was active to accompany the debate around the financing of green industries in Europe (Green Industrial Plan for Net Zero in Europe and Green Industry Law in France), and on financing green mobility, with impact on Ayvens (French green vehicles and leasing regulations). - Bring financial industry insights on the European strategy for the regulation of digital services and data.
-Societe Generale is especially active in (i) discussions regarding the future of payments (e.g., taking part in the European Payment Initiative (EPI) project, discussing the impacts of the development of stable-coins and crypto-assets) and participated in debates regarding the implementation of a Central Bank Digital Currency (CBDC); (ii) debates surrounding the future digital infrastructures, especially at European level (e.g. the operational resilience directive (DORA) and the artificial intelligence regulation); and (iii) the establishment of a "same activity, same risk, same rules" principle for platform services.
-It should be also noted that Societe Generale FORGE, a subsidiary of Societe Generale, is well-recognized by regulators as a key stakeholder when it comes to digital assets and tokenization: on this matter, we participated to various groups to operationally advise and test present and future regulations of the DLT, wholesale CBDC and crypto prudential rules. - Support the development of an effective Capital Markets Union to finance our clients and the economy.
-Societe Generale (i) participated in the review of all Capital Markets Union legislations proposed by the Commission at the end of 2021 and was consulted for the recent reports of Enrico Letta and Christian Noyer; (ii) advocated for appropriately balanced regulations on investment products; and (iii) promoted a level-playing field with UK peers and American banks in the context of equivalences and Basel III proposals.
-In 2023, Societe Generale was involved in discussions at European and French levels around: the Listing Act, the MIFIR review, the EMIR review and the Retail Investment Strategy, the final implementation of FRTB rules, the harmonization and shortening of post-trade settlement cycles, and the development of sound securitization in the EU.
+At the French level, Societe Generale shared its opinion and expertise on the negative impact of constraints on credit provision in the highly regulated French retail market (especially on mortgages).
+In addition, Societe Generale expressed views on the Parliamentarian debates on bank charges and on the introduction of new taxes on its activities.
+At both French and European levels, Societe Generale was active to accompany the debate around the financing of green industries in Europe. - Bring financial industry insights on the European strategy for the regulation of digital services and data.
+Societe Generale is especially active in (i) discussions regarding the future of payments (e.g., taking part in the European Payment Initiative (EPI) project, discussing the impacts of the development of stable-coins and crypto-assets) and participated in debates regarding the implementation of a Central Bank Digital Currency (CBDC); (ii) debates surrounding the future digital infrastructures, especially at European level (e.g., FIDA and PSD3/PSR.
+For the latter, we try to make sure that it replicates some of the effective measures taken by the French observatory of fraud under the leadership of the Banque de France) and (iii) the establishment of a "same activity, same risk, same rules" principle for platform services.
+It should also be noted that Societe Generale FORGE, a subsidiary of Societe Generale, is well-recognized by regulators as a key stakeholder when it comes to digital assets and tokenization: on this matter, we participated to various groups to operationally advise and test present and future regulations of the DLT, wholesale CBDC and crypto prudential rules. - Support the development of an effective Savings and Investment Union to finance our clients and the economy.
+Societe Generale (i) was consulted for the recent reports of Enrico Letta and Christian Noyer; (ii) advocated for appropriately balanced regulations on investment products; and (iii) promoted a level-playing field in the context of equivalences and Basel III proposals.
+In 2024, Societe Generale was also very much involved in discussions at European and French levels around: the Listing Act, the MIFIR review, the EMIR review and the Retail Investment Strategy, the final implementation of FRTB rules, the harmonization and shortening of post-trade settlement cycles and the development of sound securitization in the EU.

-Out of the 1,068,713 € of advocacy expenses reported in 2023, approximately one fifth (213,743€) was dedicated to each of these issues.
+Out of the 987 830,05 € of advocacy expenses reported in 2024, approximately one fifth (197 566,01 €) was dedicated to each of these issues.